 With major quakes, doors can become jammed as a result of deformation of the buildings.
-To avoid being trapped inside a room or building, leave a window or door open when the quake stops so that you always have a way to get outside.
+Leave a window or door open when the quake stops so that you always have a way to get outside.

 4. Do not rush outside